COVID-19 pandemic in the Philippines: Foreign aid

-The governments of China and the United States pledged support to the Philippine government response against COVID-19.
-China announced that it would be donating medical supplies including 100,000 testing kits, 100,000 surgical masks, 10,000 N95 masks, and 10,000 sets of personal protective equipment.
-The United States Agency for International Development also pledged $2.7 million worth of aid to help the Philippines develop adequate testing capabilities, and ensure the availability of medical supplies through the agency's "on-the-ground partners".
+The governments of China and the United States pledged support to the Philippine government's response to COVID-19.
+China announced that it would donate medical supplies, including 100,000 testing kits, 100,000 surgical masks, 10,000 N95 masks, and 10,000 sets of personal protective equipment.
+The United States Agency for International Development pledged $2.7 million worth of aid to help the Philippines develop adequate testing capabilities and ensure the availability of medical supplies through the agency's "on-the-ground partners".
 China's aid was received on March 21, 2020.

-On March 22, 2020, the DFA said that the Philippines would be receiving a donation from Singapore consisting of 3,000 testing kits and a polymerase chain reaction machine.
+On March 22, 2020, the Department of Foreign Affairs (DFA) said that the Philippines would be receiving a donation from Singapore consisting of 3,000 testing kits and a polymerase chain reaction machine.
 In early April 2020, the DFA announced it received 20 units of testing kits, capable of 1,000 tests, from Brunei.
-The United Arab Emirates also donated medical supplies in May 2020.
+The United Arab Emirates donated seven metric tonnes of personal protective equipment in May 2020.

-On March 28, 2020, it was disclosed that some of the test kits made in China were only 40% accurate in testing for signs of the COVID-19 on an individual suspected to be infected with the disease.
-The test kits were donated by a private foundation.
+On March 28, 2020, it was disclosed by the Department of Health that some of the test kits made in China were only 40% accurate in testing for signs of the COVID-19.
+A private foundation donated the test kits.

-On July 20, 2021, it was reported that the United States delivered a total of 3,240,850 one-shot Johnson & Johnson vaccines to the Philippines as part of its worldwide effort to help end COVID-19.
-This is the first time the Philippines has received the Johnson & Johnson vaccine—a safe, trusted and easy-to-store shot widely used in the US.
-Prior to the US delivery of the Johnson & Johnson vaccines, the Philippines has received more than seven million vaccine doses through the COVAX Advance Market Commitment, a global initiative run by Gavi, the Vaccine Alliance to support equitable access to COVID-19 vaccines.
-To date, total US government COVID-19 assistance to the Philippines amounts to over ($27.5 million).
+On July 20, 2021, it was reported that the United States delivered 3,240,850 single-dose Johnson & Johnson vaccines to the Philippines as part of its global effort to help end COVID-19.
+This is the first time the Philippines has received the Johnson & Johnson vaccine—a safe, trusted, and easy-to-store shot widely used in the US.
+Before the US delivery of the Johnson & Johnson vaccines, the Philippines had received more than seven million vaccine doses through the COVAX Advance Market Commitment, a global initiative run by Gavi, the Vaccine Alliance to support equitable access to COVID-19 vaccines.
+By July 2021, total US government COVID-19 assistance to the Philippines amounted to over ($27.5 million).